SeanCasm/Glotonman.js/README.md

 # Glotonman.js

-A game with some html,css and javascript.
+A game made with some html,css and javascript.

 # How to play
 Game site: https://seancasm.github.io/Glotonman.js/